-Figure 6.17.2.4.1-3: Congestion in downlink detected at N3IWF of non-3GPP untrusted access
+Figure 6.17.2.3-4: Congestion in downlink detected at N3IWF of non-3GPP untrusted access

-Figure 6.17.2.4.1-3 illustrates how support for L4S is accomplished when congestion is detected at the N3IWF in the downlink.
+Figure 6.17.2.3-4 illustrates how support for L4S is accomplished when congestion is detected at the N3IWF in the downlink.
+Which steps are executed depends on which option is followed from the following alternatives:

+a. option 1 (Figure 6.17.2.3-4) N3IWF performs marking: steps 1.

+b. option 2 (Figure 6.17.2.3-4) UPF performs marking: steps 1, 2, 3.

+i.
+Note that if UPF is doing marking, it receives congestion information from the N3IWF as indicated in step 2.

 1. N3IWF indicates via IP Header ECN field that congestion was experienced, assuming that the ECN field was set to ECT(1).